 You’ll see many beautiful plants on this blog but believe me – the weeds are never ending, as are the botanical flops.
 It’s amazing what you can achieve with short chunks of time and I find the pleasure of a pretty flower will always outweigh the disappointment of ideas unfulfilled.
 I love my garden warts, weeds and all.

 I am currently attempting to tame a large garden in the Chiltern Hills but I have been gardening since I was a child, with only a very short break during the teenage years when other activities seemed more tempting.
 I started with a little patch in my parents’ Sheffield garden, moved up a storey to a London balcony and then progressed to a tiny city courtyard.
 There will never be enough time or money to achieve all I would like in my large garden but slowly, step by step, I’m making progress.

 I have many plans for my garden and I am always adding new plants and making small changes.
-I’m not shy of making big changes too. in 2018 I bought a much longed-for new greenhouse.
-In 2019 I’m building a woodland garden and also a rockery to accommodate the growing wish list of alpine plants.
-I joined the Alpine Garden Society last summer and am a diarist on their excellent website.
-You can find my diary by clicking here.
+I’m not shy of making big changes too.
+In 2018 I bought a longed-for new greenhouse, in 2019 I built a woodland path, rockery and pond, and in 2020 I redeveloped a border into a tropical theme.